pairshaped/pairshaped.ca/source/blog/meteor-react-teh-gosu-1.html.md

 ---
 title: "Let's Build Something With Meteor and React - Part 1"
 date: 2015-10-15
-categories: [programming, javascript, meteor, reactjs, coffeescript]
+tags: [programming, javascript, meteor, reactjs, coffeescript]
+author: "Dave Rapin"
 ---

 This is part one of a series of posts that go through creating a new web app with Meteor and React.